 You can download a concise two pager summarizing best practices from our network by clicking the links below.
 To learn more about our policy work, please contact Tarsi Dunlop (email@example.com).

 In the wealthiest country in the world, we have the means to ensure all of us can live a good, prosperous life.
 Yet today we are living through the worst inequality since the Gilded Age and a widening racial wealth gap.
-Our cities can and must play a transformational role in creating more equitable communities, from raising workplace standards to securing good jobs to establishing thriving local economies.
+Our localities can and must play a transformational role in creating more equitable communities, from raising workplace standards to securing good jobs to establishing thriving local economies.

 Equal Justice Under the Law